A pair of antique wall lamps - gold, ivory

 Description

-Ivory and gold appliqué featuring three lights crafted from carved wood and finished with tempera lacquer in ivory color with gold leaf gilding on the bas-reliefs and sculptures; the central body is shaped like a scroll surrounded by spiral leaves and topped with a shell.
+Ivory and gold appliqué featuring three lights made from carved wood, finished with tempera lacquer in ivory color with gold leaf gilding on the bas-reliefs and sculptures; the central body is shaped like a scroll surrounded by spiral leaves and topped with a shell.
 At the bottom, there are three lacquered iron arms holding three candles with E14 mignon fittings, with a total maximum power of 180 W. The appliqués were made around 1980 by a Tuscan manufacturer and are in perfect condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture originates from the period between the late 18th and early 19th centuries.
-It was influenced by the reign of Napoleon, emphasizing similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details